-In this and in upcoming articles, I will be going into how Need for Speed was made.
+In this and in a series of articles, I will be going into how Need for Speed was made.
 It will be a peek behind the curtain, so to speak and reveal the artistry of our director, Scotty Waugh, and his incredible team of co-collaborators in pulling off his vision, which was all based in reality.
 The photography was done practically without the existence of CGI cars, planes, helicopters or virtual worlds.
 This vision was possible with the use of an elite group of professional drivers and extreme risk takers that put you in the driver seat at 180 mph.

 “It Starts With a Vision”

 Imagine a script that included not one action beat in it.
 Why?
 This is how Scotty creates his action.
 It is with a team consisting of his Stunt Coordinator Lance Gilbert, his production designer Jon Hutman and his Director of Photography.
 We find locations and design the action beats based on the locations.
 We did not try to find locations in what had already been written.
 This is the way we made Act of Valor and I have to say, I would never approach a movie differently.
 It makes so much more sense.
 I have been on films that you scout for months trying to bring the elements together to pull off what was written in a location that existed in the writer’s mind.
 Scotty uses more of a reverse engineering process that has success written all over it.

 Our stunt coordinator, Lance Gilbert, has to be one of the best I have ever worked with.
 His energy and passion to think out of the box fell right into place with the way Scotty and I work together.
 He is always open for suggestions and his creative ideas for action are pretty incredible.

 We had a huge action sequence that involved an epic crash and it was at a turning point in the film.
 Everyone saw it as a CGI sequence, but Lance saw it practically.
 He came to Scotty and me to show us his plan.
 Scotty and I were both on board.